SoftInstigate/restheart-website/docs/security/how-clients-authenticate.md

 {% include docs-head.html %}

-{% include doc-in-progress.html %}

 ## Introduction

 Clients can authenticate passing credentials via the different authentication schemes handled by restheart-security.
 This section shows how clients can authenticate using the simple [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), a standard method for an HTTP user agent to provide a *username* and *password* when making a request.